50 Interesting & Fun Facts About Louisiana State You Should Know

 New Orleans has 15 haunted hotels

-With New Orleans being known as the most haunted city, it's no surprise there are many haunted hotels.
-A whopping 15 different hotels in New Orleans are allegedly haunted.
-Many were built in the 1700s and have seen many deaths over the years, including the infamous 1919 New Orleans Axe murderer.
+With New Orleans being known as the most haunted city, it's no surprise many haunted hotels exist.
+In New Orleans, a whopping 15 different hotels are allegedly haunted.

 The most haunted house in Louisiana is LaLaurie Mansion